NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Taste • Hear • See • Feel • Central Otago

-Top tips you need to know to taste wine like an expert
+Top tips to taste wine like an expert

 Want to learn how to taste and evaluate a glass of wine like a wine connoisseur?
+With the right approach, you can taste wine like an expert.
 If you want to swirl, sniff and sip like a pro then check out these top tips from award-winning Central Otago boutique winemaker, Waitiri Creek Wines.

 Navigating the world of wine drinking can be an overwhelming experience for new wine drinkers.
 “However, all you really need to drink wine correctly is to be curious and enthusiastic to try new things,” says Alistair Ward founder and owner at Waitiri Creek Wines.
 Each wine has its own personality reflecting the type of grape, vintage (year) local climate and winemakers flair, he says.